MicrosoftDocs/bot-docs/articles/v4sdk/skill-actions-in-dialogs.md

 For deployed bots, bot-to-bot authentication requires that each participating bot has a valid identity.
 However, you can test skills and skill consumers locally with the Bot Framework Emulator without identity information.

 To make the skill available to user-facing bots, register the skill with Azure.
-For more information, see how to [register a bot with Azure Bot Service](../bot-service-quickstart-registration.md).
+For more information, see how to [register a bot with Azure AI Bot Service](../bot-service-quickstart-registration.md).

 Optionally, the skill bot can use a flight-booking LUIS model.
 To use this model, use the CognitiveModels/FlightBooking.json file to create, train, and publish the LUIS model.